rachfop/takomo-docs/docs/examples/managing-organization.md

 ### Member Accounts

-The member accounts are defined under the organizational units with `accounts` property.
+The member accounts are defined under the organizational units with **accounts** property.

 ### Config Sets

-Infrastructure that can be deployed to the member accounts is defined using config sets under the top-level `configSets` property.
+Infrastructure that can be deployed to the member accounts is defined using config sets under the top-level **configSets** property.
 Each config set has a name which is used to reference to it from the organizational units configuration, and a list of command paths to be deployed when the config set is itself deployed.

 ### Variables

-Variables used as inputs for config sets are defined with `vars` property which can be used at the top-level and under an organizational unit or a member account.
+Variables used as inputs for config sets are defined with **vars** property which can be used at the top-level and under an organizational unit or a member account.
 Variables are inherited from the top-level to organizational units, and from organizational units to member accounts.

 ## Deploy Organization

-The organization basic configuration, including service control policies, tag policies, trusted AWS services and organizational units, is deployed with [deploy organization command"](/docs/command-line-usage/organization#deploy-organization).
+The organization basic configuration, including service control policies, tag policies, trusted AWS services and organizational units, is deployed with [deploy organization command](/docs/command-line-usage/organization#deploy-organization).
 It also relocates member accounts under correct organizational units.

 ## Deploy Organization Accounts

-Infrastucture for the member accounts is deployed using [deploy organization accounts command"](/docs/command-line-usage/organization-accounts#deploy-accounts).
+Infrastucture for the member accounts is deployed using [deploy organization accounts command](/docs/command-line-usage/organization-accounts#deploy-accounts).

-In this example, stacks `/master/budgets.yml` and `/master/cloudtrail.yml` are deployed to the member accounts that belong to `Root/Master` organizational unit, and stack `/examples/budgets.yml` is deployed to the accounts of organizational unit `Root/Examples`.
+In this example, stacks **/master/budgets.yml** and **/master/cloudtrail.yml** are deployed to the member accounts that belong to **Root/Master** organizational unit, and stack **/examples/budgets.yml** is deployed to the accounts of organizational unit **Root/Examples**.

 ## See Also